 We can review your retirement or pension plan and, in most cases, if your plan qualifies under ERISA (government insurance agency for retirement plans) it may not be lost in the bankruptcy.
 Deferred compensation plans must be reviewed by an attorney before a conclusion is reached.
 We can never guarantee that all assets can be retained regarding any form of retirement plans.

 You pay only those debts you intend to keep.
 If you are going to retain your home or automobile, continue to make those payments.
 Also continue to pay rent and current utility bills.
 If you have included past due utility bills in your bankruptcy, you will be required to pay a deposit.
-Contact your attorney if you are not sure what debts to pay.
+Contact your Ohio chapter 7 bankruptcy attorney if you are not sure what debts to pay.

 No. The creditors may still continue collection activity against the cosigner.

 Under Bankruptcy Law certain property you have is protected from being taken by the Trustee.
 This area is very complex and changes from time to time.
-You need to discuss with your attorney what possessions you may keep in a Chapter 7 Bankruptcy.
+You need to discuss with a Ohio bankruptcy attorney what possessions you may keep in a Chapter 7 Bankruptcy.

 Our office does not handle credit report issues.
 You must contact the credit bureau with questions pertaining to your credit report.